vorakl/vorakl.github.io/src.docs/content/articles/base94.rst

 Solution
 ========

-Although `This solution`_ is quite simple, this simplicity also imposes a significant computational constraint.
+Although `this solution`_ is quite simple, this simplicity also imposes a significant computational constraint.
 The entire input file can be treated as a large number with a base of 256.
 It could easily be a really big number, requiring thousands of bits.
 Then all we have to do is convert that big number to a different base.
 That's it.
 And Python3 makes it even easier!
 Normally, conversions between different bases are done via an intermediate base10.
 The good news is that Python3 has built-in support for large number calculations.
 The int class has a method that reads any number of bytes and automatically represents them as a large Base10 number with a desired endian.
 So essentially all of this complexity can be implemented in just two lines of code!

 .. code-block:: python